Cycling with Young Kids

 As they become more comfortable and their bodies become better equipped to handle physical activity, progessively move children to bikes that offer greater degrees of independence.
 Self-sufficency is a great motivator for most kids.

 Tip: Get your child used to wearing a helmet while still at the ride-along stage.
 It's easier to instill this essential safety step in a child's early years before peer pressure sets in.

 Up next: various bicycle options to get your child comfortable with cycling.

-A trailer bike (sometimes referred to by the brand name Trail-a-bike) attaches to your bicycle so your child can pedal and feel independent, though he or she is still relying on you for balance and control.
+A trailer bike (sometimes referred to by the brand name Trail-a-bike) allows your child to pedal and feel independent, though he or she is still relying on you for balance and control.
 This single-wheel bike attaches either to your seatpost or on a rear rack so it can pivot for turning.
-A trailer bike is good for 4- to 7-year-olds who may have some trepidation about cycling.
+A trailer bike is good for 4- to 7-year-olds.
 It also allows you to cycle farther than your child's stamina might otherwise allow.

 A bicycle built for 2 is another option for the beginning cyclist.
 Using conversion kits, adult tandem bikes can be modified so a child can pedal with you.
 Some manufacturers make child-adult tandems that allow you to control steering, braking and gearing while both of you get to pedal.

 Learning to Ride

 Check out our popular video for an easy way to teach kids how to ride:

 Once your child initially gets the hang of a riding a bike, what's next?
 See the REI Expert Advice article, Cycling as a Family: Riding Tips for our suggestions.